BitterAndReal/TWCManager/README.md

 # This TWCManager fork works with utility mains current measuring:

+Follow the instructions in TWCManager Installation.pdf to install TWCManager.
-download the forked code to your raspberry pi using this git command:
+Download the forked code to your raspberry pi using this git command:

     $ git clone -b master --single-branch https://github.com/BitterAndReal/TWCManager.git~/TWC